chrishutchison9/maydayv7-dotfiles/site/content/anime.md

 - Heavenly Delusion <sup>\*</sup>
 - Higehiro
 - Horimiya
-- I Can't Understand What My Husband Is Saying
 - I Got a Cheat Skill in Another World and Became Unrivaled in The Real World, Too
 - I Want To Eat Your Pancreas
 - Ijinaraide, Nagatoro-san <sup>\*</sup> <sup>#</sup>